swornimstha/youtubeToFlashcards/README.md

 * The summarization step includes **retry logic** for reliability.
 Failed chunks are retried up to three times.
 * Flashcards are **HTML-formatted** for enhanced readability in Anki.
 * Adjust **Gontserrat font paths** in `anki_packager_tabbed.py` based on your system.
+* **Cookies are optional** — the pipeline runs normally without them.
+Only required for videos that require authentication or are region-restricted.

 ---